jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 - We could show that the set of pairs `{a, b}` where `a` is not equal to `b` is Diophantine, therefore so is the corresponding relation: `NotEqual(a, b) -> bool`.
 - We could show that the set of triplets `{a, b, c}` where `a` is the remainder of `b` divided by `c` is Diophantine, therefore so is the corresponding function: `a = rem(b, c)`.

-In this fashion, step by step, you can show that more complex sets and relations are Diophantine, such as divisibility, non-divisibility, remainder, greatest common divisor, and exponentiation.
+In this fashion, step by step, you can show that more complex sets and relations are Diophantine, such as divisibility, non-divisibility, greatest common divisor, exponentiation and primeness.

 The exponentiation, which corresponds to the set of triplets `{a, b, c}` such that <code>a = b<sup>c</sup></code>, can also be shown Diophantine.
 This provides a method to reduce exponential Diophantine equations (where exponentiation can appear in the expression along with additions, substractions and multiplications) to equivalent polynomials.
 A simple example to illustrate the method: create a new variable `z` to substitute to an exponential, <code>x<sup>y</sup></code>, and use this variable definition as `SecondPolynomial` (<code>z - x<sup>y</sup> = 0</code>) for the intersection formula above.
-By the way, this method of introducing more variables can be used to refactor any Diophantine equation into an equivalent equation of degree 4 at most.
+By the way, this method of introducing more variables can also be used to refactor any Diophantine equation into an equivalent equation of degree 4 at most.

 The `IsPrime(a) -> bool` property is Diophantine too, which is quite an amazing result too.
 This means there exists a polynomial that generates exactly the set of primes when its parameters are allowed to take any and all natural numbers! (p.
 55)

 ## Codings: Cantor, Gödel and positional
 There are multiple ways of coding tuples into lower dimensional spaces.
-This is useful to iterate through all possible tuples, refactor equations to fewer parameters and unknowns, and give each polynomial a number or code.
+This is useful to iterate through all possible tuples, refactor equations to fewer parameters and unknowns, and give each polynomial a unique identifier or code.

 The Cantor numbering allows to represent a tuple of length `n` as an integer (with `n` fixed).
 For n=2, it sequences pairs following the diagonals: {0, 0}, the {1, 0}, {0, 1}, then {2, 0}, {1, 1}, {0, 2}, then {3, 0} and so on as shown in the following table.